DendrouLab/panpipes/docs/workflows/deconvolute_spatial.md

 # Deconvoluting spatial data

 With the `deconvolution_spatial` workflow, one or multiple spatial slides can be deconvoluted in one run.
-For that, a `MuData` object for each slide is expected, with the spatial data saved in `mdata.mod["spatial"]`.
+For that, a `SpatialData` object for each slide is expected.
 The spatial slides are deconvoluted using the same reference.
 For the reference, one `MuData` with the gene expression data saved in `mdata.mod["rna"]` is expected as input.

 The workflow provides the possibility to run deconvolution using `Cell2Location` and `Tangram`.